Ian Happ Player Props: Cubs vs. Mets

-On Tuesday, Ian Happ (.686 slugging percentage in past 10 games, including four home runs) and the Chicago Cubs play the New York Mets, whose starting pitcher will be Carlos Carrasco.
-First pitch is at 7:10 PM ET.
+Ian Happ -- with a slugging percentage of .595 in his past 10 games, including four home runs -- will be in action for the Chicago Cubs against the New York Mets, with David Peterson on the hill, on August 9 at 7:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Mets.
+He had a hitless performance in his most recent game (0-for-4) against the Mets.

 Ian Happ Game Info & Props vs. the Mets